florianhartig/ResearchSkills/Labs/LaTeX/readme.md

 ## Practical

-Sufficient examplary material to setting up a first LaTeX document yourself can be downloaded from [here](https://github.com/florianhartig/ResearchSkills/blob/master/Labs/LaTeX/Prcatical).
+Sufficient examplary material to setting up a first LaTeX document yourself can be downloaded from [here](https://github.com/florianhartig/ResearchSkills/blob/master/Labs/LaTeX/Prcatical.zip).

 ## Additional help

-If you find yourself on to higher goals and get stuck at some point (which you inevitably will) seek online help here:
+If you find yourself on to higher goals and get stuck at some point (which you inevitably will), seek online help here:

 * for a list of helpful websites
   * https://latex-project.org/guides/